 Most public bodies in the UK use them to help demonstrate they are meeting the Equality Act 2010 Public Sector Equality Duty.
-This duty requires the council to have due regard for (or consciously think about), the need to:
+This duty requires us to have due regard for (or consciously think about), the need to:

 This means thinking about our different communities and their needs when designing and delivering services, creating an inclusive culture at work, and encouraging people to feel safe and included in their local communities.